-If steps or a reorganisation has occurred historically without formalisation, then steps can be taken to ratify and document the transactions that were undertaken.
+If a reorganisation or certain reorganisation steps have occurred historically without formalisation, further steps can be taken to ratify and document the transactions that were undertaken.
 If this is the case, there will usually be evidence in the form of accounts and bank statements.
 Where reorganisation steps are documented retrospectively, the documents may state that the steps took place on an earlier date, notwithstanding that the document recording it is dated with a later date, though actions that require certain formalities to be complied with, or registrations or notifications to be made, will only take effect when the relevant formalities, registrations or notifications have taken place.